toddjonker/fusion-java/README.md

   (writeln (. value "marketplace_id")))  //   and write its marketplace_id field to stdout
 ```

-Fusion has an interactive command console for experimentation, and a "batch" mode for running
+Fusion has an interactive command console for experimentation and a "batch" mode for running
 scripts and pipelining data.
 It can also be embedded into Java applications and services, with
 some support for sandboxing untrusted code.

-Ion Fusion started inside Amazon in 2012, and has been used in production for over a
+Ion Fusion started inside Amazon in 2012 and has been used in production for over a
 decade, driving numerous data processing, workflow management, and analytics systems.
 It is now an independent Apache-licensed project led by current and former Amazonians.